Recent Advances in Reinforcement Learning in Finance: Deep Reinforcement Learning

 \paragraph{DDPG.} DDPG is a model-free off-policy Actor-Critic algorithm, first introduced in \cite{lillicrap2015continuous}, which combines the DQN and DPG algorithms.
 Since its structure is more complex than DQN and DPG, we provide the pseudocode for DDPG in Algorithm \ref{alg:DDPG}.
 DDPG extends the DQN to continuous action spaces by incorporating DPG to learn a deterministic strategy.
 To encourage exploration, DDPG uses the following action

 where $\pi^D$ is a deterministic policy and $\epsilon$ is a random variable sampled from some distribution $\mathcal{N}$, which can be chosen according to the environment.
 Note that the algorithm requires a small learning rate $\bar{\beta}\ll 1$ (see line 14 in Algorithm \ref{alg:DDPG}) to improve the stability of learning the target networks.
+In the same way as DQN (see Section \ref{subsec:deep_value_based}), the DDPG algorithm also uses a replay buffer to improve the performance of neural networks.

 \paragraph{Convergence Guarantee.} By parameterizing the policy and/or value functions using a two-layer neural network given in \eqref{eqn:two_layer_NN}, \cite{liu2019neural} provided a mean-squared sample complexity for neural PPO and TRPO algorithms with sublinear convergence rate; \cite{wang2019neural} studied neural Actor-Critic methods where the actor updates using (1) vanilla policy gradient or (2) natural policy gradient, and in both cases the critic updates using TD(0).
 They proved that in case (1) the algorithm converges to a stationary point at a sublinear rate and they also established the global optimality of all stationary points under mild regularity conditions.
 In case (2) the algorithm was proved to achieve a mean-squared sample complexity with sublinear convergence rate.
 To the best of our knowledge, no convergence guarantee has been established for the DDPG (and DPG) algorithms.